apitestbase/apitestbase.github.io/_docs/en/integration-unit-testing-automation-in-cicd-pipeline.md

 an IUT run over ATB's REST API, failing the pipeline when the run fails.
 This page uses the [no-JRE build](/docs/en/quick-start) and finishes with a single, portable shell script you can adapt to any CI tool.

+The [Docker build](/docs/en/quick-start) works in a pipeline the same way: run the container with `<ATB_DATA_DIR>` mapped to a host folder, clone the workspace into the mapped `fileplace`, and make the same REST calls against the published port.
+Endpoints in the ATB environment then reach the API under test and the stub dependencies on the runner via `host.docker.internal` instead of `localhost` (unless the container uses host networking).
+The rest of this page sticks to the no-JRE build.

 ## What the pipeline does